hanscappelle/filmtag-android-app/README.md

 * close keyboard during navigation
 * created about page
 * enabled beta testing program + added link to about page
-* format numbers to have leading zero
-* added film developed option as boolean + indication on overview

 ## v0.3.0